m3hdighm/Music-Learning-App/README.md

-# Music-Learning-App
+# Music Learning App
-teaching music notation and practice exercises.
+This project is focused on teaching music notation and providing practice exercises.